Degree Programs in Civil Engineering

 Please note that International Students have additional responsibilities.

-If you are seeking credit for prior studies please accept the temporary enrolment you receive on enrolment day, make the application and wait until you receive further advice.
-To make the application you must print out the hardcopy form, complete it attaching your official original transcript and subject descriptions, and submit it to the Faculty Student Centre.
+If you are seeking credit for prior studies please accept the standard enrolment subjects and complete your enrolment.
+After you have completed it you can make an application for credit in Sydney Student (you will need to attach a true scan of your official original transcript and subject descriptions).
 No more than 96 credit points may be given as prior credit, and prior studies must have occurred within the last 10 years: Section 6, Faculty Resolutions

-Generally to change your enrolment you need to make changes yourself in MyUni.
+Generally to change your enrolment you need to make changes yourself in Sydney Student.
 If you do not follow the subject enrolment rules you may be penalised or forcibly removed from a unit of study.
-If MyUni does not allow the changes you wish to make, contact the Undergraduate Administrative Assistant, Cynthia Papangelis.
+If Sydney Student does not allow the changes you wish to make, you need to apply for "Special Permission" in Sydney Student or contact the Undergraduate Administrative Assistant, Cynthia Papangelis.

-You will be required to "pre-enrol" in the new year sometime towards the end of current year.
+You will be required to "pre-enrol" in the new year sometime towards the end of current year after your results are published.
 This enables the university to allocate timetable and classes to students.
 You can still change your enrolment up until the day classes begin but you will have less chance of getting favourable timetable and tutorial allocations.

 Following this procedure will make changes of enrolment quicker and reduce waiting times for all students.
 Be aware of the last day for adding new units, HECS Census date or last day for DNF.

-- The fastest and easiest way is to vary your enrolment is online using MyUni.
+- The fastest and easiest way is to vary your enrolment is online in Sydney Student.
 Most enrolment changes can be done in this way.